When I do Laser Focus sessions, I help my clients with all sorts of things.

 2. Most goals are reached really, really slowly with a lot of hard work

 I’ve been getting paid to write since I was 20 and I’ve been posting seven days a week for five plus years.
-If I’d been working towards the goal of 10,000 daily readers when I started my blog I would have given up a 4.75 years ago.
-(Also: I would probably have drown myself in a sea of noodles and butter but that’s beside the point.)
+If I’d been working towards the goal of 12,000 daily readers when I started my blog, I would have given up a seven years ago.
+(Also: I would probably have drowned myself in a sea of noodles and butter but that’s beside the point.)

 3. Most accomplishments probably don’t feel the way you’d expect